 The four main whisky producing regions in Scotland are the Highlands, Lowlands, Islay and Campeltown, with Speyside and the Islands generally being accepted as sub-divisions of the Highlands region.
 Each of these regions produces its own unique brand of whisky with varying flavours, though the geographical characteristics have little to do with the final flavour of the whisky as this is determined more by the equipment and methods used in the distillery.

-Take a ferry to Islay, which boasts eight of Scotland's most recognised distilleries and is the home of 'whisky tourism', hosting a Festival of Malt and Music in May where events, plenty of tasting and celebrating of cultural heritage of the island take place.
-Here one can visit the home of Ardberg, Bunnahabhain, Bruichladdich, Bowmore, Caol Ila, Laphroaig, Lagavulin and Kilchoman to sample these gems.
+Take a ferry to Islay, which boasts eight of Scotland's most recognised distilleries and is the home of 'whisky tourism' in Scotland.
+Islay hosts a Festival of Malt and Music in May, where events, plenty of tastings, and general celebrations of cultural heritage take place.
+Here one can visit the home of Ardberg, Bunnahabhain, Bruichladdich, Bowmore, Caol Ila, Laphroaig, Lagavulin and Kilchoman.
 Other island distilleries include Talisker, Arran, Isle of Jura and Highland Park.

-On the mainland the Grampian Highlands area is famous for its malt whisky, and travellers who venture here are spoilt for choice.
-Following a whisky route is a must, be it self-drive or guided, to the eight distilleries located here including Glenfiddich, Dalmore, Dalwhinnie, Glenmorangie and Oban, to name a few.
+On the mainland, the Grampian Highlands area is famous for its malt whisky, and travellers who venture here are spoilt for choice.
+Following a whisky route is a must, be it self-drive or guided, to the eight distilleries of the region, including Glenfiddich, Dalmore, Dalwhinnie, Glenmorangie and Oban.
 Some distilleries can only be visited with advanced bookings, but most offer tastings and tours of some kind.